genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/setup-wsl.md

 If you haven’t already - please install Windows terminal.
 This provides a tabbed single Window from which you can open different command line tools, [link here](https://www.microsoft.com/store/productId/9N0DX20HK701).

 ## Install WSL2
-Firstly; your Windows install needs to be 2004+ (2020 May feature release or higher) and you will need to install the Windows Subsystem for Linux.
+Your Windows install must be 2004+ (2020 May feature release or higher) and you will need to install the Windows Subsystem for Linux.
 For details see this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-If you have previously enabled WSL, you will need to set the default version to 2 and (optionally) convert existing distros:
+If you have previously enabled WSL, you need to set the default version to 2 and (optionally) convert existing distros:

 ```
 PS C:\Users\user.name> wsl -l -v